 Sponsor-A-Hive Bee Partnerships This grant provides bees and equipment so that people can safely construct, maintain, and observe bees.
 Participants may receive, honey bees, mason bees, and/or leafcutter bees.
 A teacher’s kit is also provided.
 2018 applications were by invitation only.
 Stay posted to learn the requirements for 2019.

 Honey Bee Grant This grant funds the installation of honey bee hives in schools.
 Not currently accepting applications, keep your eyes peeled for the next application period.

 The Herb Society of America Elementary school classrooms with 15 or more students are invited to apply for the funds to start an herb garden.
 Applications will open again later in 2019.

 Project Learning Tree Project Learning Tree offers the GreenWorks! grant, which funds service learning opportunities that connect classroom learning with real world experiences.
 Applicants must have attended a Project Learning Tree workshop.
-Applications are due September 30th, 2018.
+Applications are due annually on September 30th.

 The Kitchen Community Apply here for funds to start your very own learning garden.
 This grant requires evidence of an established garden team.
 Check to be sure that they are accepting applications for locations in Oregon.

 $eed Money Based in Maine, this non-profit provides grant and crowd-funding opportunities for food garden projects around the country.
 Applications due Nov.
 12th, 2019.

 Salad Bars to Schools Apply here to start a salad bar in your school cafeteria!
 Applications are accepted year round.